jamesryanbell/cloudflare/readme.md

 If you spot an issue with the package just let me know via issues but please include as much detail as possible, ideally with code examples, environment information etc.

+Documentation for this package can be viewed here: https://jamesryanbell.github.io/cloudflare/

 ## Installation
 Installation should be done via composer, details of how to install composer can be found at https://getcomposer.org/